amitgazta369/Responsive-web-design-Freecode-Camp/README.md

 # Responsive-web-design-Freecode-Camp
-I have yet to complete this web development course by Free code came project work is pending
+I have yet to complete this web development course by Free code camp ,project work is pending .